Elementary-team/flutter-elementary/packages/elementary_helper/README.md

 ### Executor

  `Executor` is a mixin for `ElementaryModel` that wraps async operations with error handling and lifecycle management.
-Errors are automatically forwarded to `handleError`, and all in-flight tasks are cancelled when the model is disposed.
+Errors are automatically forwarded to `handleError`, and in-flight task results are ignored once the model is disposed (the underlying async operations are not cooperatively cancelled).

 ```dart
 class MyModel extends ElementaryModel with Executor {